Havilah-Blockchain-Studios/indo-chain-pos/README.md

 ```
 git clone /path-to-github/
 ```
-Start the servers using docker
+Start the servers using bash scripts and docker

 ```
 cd /path-to-github/
-docker compose up -d
+bash start.sh
+bash validator.sh
 ```

 You will see the following: